miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 In our example, we will use fees of 0.3%, a referral fee of 50%, opt to *not* set a deposit authority, and have the maximum number of validators (2,350).
-Next, run the script with the amount of SOL to deposit.
-We'll use 15 SOL:
+Next, run the script with the amount of MLN to deposit.
+We'll use 15 MLN:

 ```bash
 $ ./setup-stake-pool.sh 15